openturns/openturns/paper/paper.md

 # Summary

-OpenTURNS (www.openturns.org) is an open-source Python package built on a C++ core library for probabilistic modeling, uncertainty quantification (UQ), and machine learning.
+OpenTURNS (www.openturns.org) is an open-source Python package for probabilistic modeling, uncertainty quantification (UQ), and machine learning.
 It provides a unified interface, granting users access to a comprehensive set of state-of-the-art algorithms and modeling tools.
 The library is supported by extensive, regularly updated documentation, including introductory examples, various use cases, tutorials, and user guides, enhancing its accessibility.